 This is why many investors choose to go against the market trend rather than follow the herd.
 This strategy is called Contrarian Investing.
 Warren Buffett is the most vocal supporter of this strategy.
 Warren Buffet’s famous quote is, “Be greedy when others are fearful, and fearful when others are greedy.”

 When you hear that a company’s stock is performing well, you want to buy it.
 Similarly, any negative news may cause investors to panic and overreact to the news and eventually sell their stocks.
 This frequently results in an overvaluation of a stock.
-In this case, the share price does not reflect the real worth or intrinsic value of the stock.
+In this case, the share price does not reflect the stock’s real worth or intrinsic value.
 Stocks almost always fall or rise to their true value in the long run.